 So, what do we do about it?

 Lessening the amount of sugar we intake is an obvious answer, but a difficult one for many, including myself.
 (My sweet tooth is like the biggest tooth I have, so giving up all sweets would be cray cray!)
 Another solution is using alternative sweeteners.
 I’m gonna leave sweeteners like Stevia, Xylitol, and Erythritol for another blog, another time.
 But sugars like maple sugar, brown rice sugar, and coconut sugar (used in this recipe for sweet crepes) still maintain some nutrients.
 For instance, coconut sugar contains Zinc, Calcium, Potassium, polyphenols and antioxidants, and a fiber called inulin, which slows glucose absorption.

 Now don’t get me wrong.
 Sugar is sugar is sugar.
 Resist the urge to start adding MORE sugar, in the form of coconut sugar, just because it has some nutrients.
 But if the only change you make in your diet is swapping out white refined table sugar for some of these alternatives, you’ve already made a step in the right direction 🙂

 - I’ve found that when oiling a loaf pan (or any pan for that matter) oil spray works much better than simply rubbing oil with a paper towel.

-- Before adding the shredded zucchini, DO NOT forget to squeeze most of the liquid from it.
-Zucchini is very moist, and skipping this step will cause your bread to not cook fully.
+- Before adding the shredded zucchini, DO NOT forget to squeeze and strain it.
+Zucchini is very watery, and skipping this step will cause your bread to not cook fully.

-- 3 Flax Eggs would probably work in place of the 3 eggs to make this bread vegan, but again, I have not tested it.
-Not sure how to make a Flax Egg, learn how HERE!
+- 3 Flax Eggs can replace the 3 eggs to make this bread vegan, but baking time may change slightly.
+If you don’t know how to make a Flax Egg, learn how HERE!